 You also need to decide what race of worker you want.
 Personally, I prefer human workers as their stats suit my play style.
 If you are almost never afk then goblins are probably your best choice as they have the fastest work speed but the lowest stamina, humans have an average work speed and stamina, while giants have high stamina and slow work speed which would be best to use if you tend to leave the game running 24/7.
 In some cases, humans are also able to gather extra materials, such as both eggs and chicken meat while goblins and giants can only get chicken meat from the same node.

 Where to Get Workers

-When you have the lodgings necessary you need to find the worker supervisor in the town were you have the lodgings.
-If you talk to the worker supervisor you get two choices, either to open the worker exchange which is a place to buy workers, or you can get a worker contract which is the way you will be getting most of your workers.
+When you have the lodgings necessary you need to find the worker supervisor in the town where you have the lodgings.
+If you talk to the worker supervisor you get two choices, either to open the worker exchange which is a place to buy workers, or you can get a workers contract which is the way you will be getting most of your workers.

 Worker Nodes and Stamina

 To be able to use the workers for passive income you need to invest into nodes that workers can gather materials from.
 When you have invested into a node you must direct your worker to start gathering materials from the node.
 You do so by clicking on the node, selecting a worker from the list, selecting the number of repeats ( I always chose 50.000) and then press start.
 The worker will now gather materials from this node until you either stop him or he runs out of stamina.